dustinpfister/test_threejs/README.md

 I am using express.js as a server side framework, and ejs as a template language.
 As of this writing I do not have a well thought out plain on how to structure the app, but I am not loosing sleep over it, this project is more about the demos anyway.
 Still for my own sanity I thought it would be a good idea to maintain some notes on how I am building this.

+## How demos are structured

+I have thought about making some complex system for this, but for now all the demos fall in a path that follows a /demos/r[XXX]/[demoName] pattern.

 ### How front end \*.js files are delivered

 I have a /js path where *.js files can be fetched like this: